CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

 ### Notes

 I know this *probably* wasn't the designated solution, but it is the truth.
+Moral of the story is that when in doubt, read the decompiled code.
+And maybe sleep or touch grass once in a while.

 ## EDIT

 I don't know if this is appropriate but momma didn't raise no quitter,so I revisited the reversing to get the key and so on.
 Also some things i forgot to mention:
 - I checked the file in virustotal and on any.run, which tracked me off course since any.run said it was upx packed, and so I tried unpacking it like that.
-Also binwalk worked and gave me pretty much all .pyc files but I was too focused on upx to even notice   **insert facepalm emoji here**
+Also binwalk worked and gave me pretty much all .pyc files but I was too focused on upx to even notice...   **insert facepalm emoji here**

 - What i tried doing in my out of the box reversing was to assume the malware used something like this:
 ```